1DSAG/UI5-Best-Practice/contributing.md

 #### Create new folder

-Create a new folder under "docs".
+Create a new folder under `docs`.
-Folder name should be lower case and with multiple words seperated by hyphen.
+Folder names should be lower case and seperated by hyphen (`-`, e.g. `my-new-folder`).
-Create an "index.md".
+Create an `index.md`.
 This is the overview page that gives an overview of the topic.
-If you want to use images, create an extra image folder named "img".
+If you want to use images, create an extra image folder named `img`.
 All other pages that are subordinate to this topic should also be named lowerCamelCase.

 #### Metadata in pages